Growing evidence supports the benefit of owning an emotional support dog (or other animal) to improve a person’s emotional and physical well-being.

 Yet another research finding stated that elderly owners of dogs in particular were buffered from the impact of stressful life events, causing a reduced utilization of physician services.

 How do I get Emotional Support Dog Certification?

 Emotional support animals do not have the same access rights as service animals and are not covered by the American Disabilities Act (ADA).
-They are currently covered by the Fair Housing Amendment Act (FHAA) and the Air Carrier Access Act (ACAA), which state that, with proper certification, emotional support animals are allowed on planes and in no-pet housing.
+They are currently covered by the Fair Housing Amendment Act (FHAA) and the Air Carrier Access Act (ACAA).

-To have your emotional support dog in these situations, you have to obtain a letter from your mental health professional.
+To have your emotional support dog in situations where it is allowed, you have to obtain a letter from your mental health professional.
 This letter must verify your disability and need for an emotional support dog.

 That said, more and more discussions are occuring on the need to further regulate and define the use of service animals.
 New emotional support dog designation guidelines are emerging that help medical professionals designate and document the need for emotional support animals as well as help them navigate the ethical and legal risks associated with certifying an emotional support animal.